sladeware/bbos/bb/tools/README.md

 ## Builder

+Build system is the key component of BB platform.
 The builder is the heart of build system.
 It reads instructions from build-scripts and does appropriate actions.
 The state of BB that represents builder activity is `bb.BUILDTIME_STATE`.